UXCXNZ/icf-core-competencies/README.md

 ---

-*Note: This repository is not officially affiliated with the International Coach Federation (ICF) but aims to provide helpful resources based on their publicly available competency framework.*
+*Note: This repository is not officially affiliated with the International Coach Federation (ICF) but aims to provide helpful resources based on their publicly available competency framework.
+References to PCC Markers are based on ICF's published Professional Certified Coach Markers (Revised November 2020).*